samsilborydoxo/k8_test/README.md

 The nirmata test script is a slightly modified version of k8 test that by default only checks nirmata services.

+Return codes are as follows:
+0 Good
+1 Error
+2 Warning

 Example output on kubernetes node:
 ```
 root@silbory-nirmata0:~# ~nirmata/k8_test.sh --local